-The Feasibility Level Design of the agency recommended plan occurs after the Agency Decision Meeting.
-This phase of the study includes development of the Final Draft Report and additional design of the recommended plan to reduce risk and uncertainty with cost data, engineering effectiveness, environmental impacts, and economic benefits.
+The Feasibility Level Design of the agency's recommended plan occurs after the Agency Decision Meeting.
+This phase of the study includes development of the final feasibility report and NEPA document and additional design of the recommended plan to reduce risk and uncertainty with cost data, engineering effectiveness, environmental impacts, and economic benefits.

 The Feasibility Level Design phase includes:

 - Sufficiently detailed design on the TSP (and LPP if appropriate), in order to improve accuracy of implementation costs, engineering effectiveness, and economic benefits.

 - Preparation of the final feasibility report with identification of the agency recommendation.

 - In-progress reviews (IPRs) as necessary to resolve any policy or agency issues.

 The design effort will require increased use of critical thinking (i.e., engineering judgment) in the analysis and cost estimates.
 The PDT must analyze minimum design requirements to assure functionality, life safety, and develop accurate cost and schedule information.
 Each project will use a "risk register" previously developed to assess the likelihood of each project feature impacting cost, schedule and/or function/safety.
 The PDT should use the risk register to identify the level of detail and focus areas necessary to further design the agency recommended plan and for the agency to make a recommendation to Congress.

 The goal is to minimize data collection and analysis for low impact features during the Feasibility design.
 High impact features should be carefully scoped such that data collection and analysis is commensurate with risk and adds value to the decision making process, accuracy to the cost and schedule, or reduces risk.
 The PDT shall work closely to identify areas where design details would be beneficial to reduce uncertainty.